colinchu27/lyft-up/README.md

 Lyft-Up is an iOS app that combines clean workout tracking with social features to help you and your friends stay consistent and motivated in the gym.

-Inspired by apps like **RepCount**, Lyft-Up lets you build your own routines, log sets/reps/weights, and automatically reference your last performance to push yourself further — but with a twist:
+Inspired by apps like **RepCount**, Lyft-Up lets you build your own routines, log sets/reps/weights, and automatically reference your last performance to push yourself further, but with a twist:
 👥 You can follow friends, see their workout history, and share your own progress!

 This is my **first iOS app** built from scratch using SwiftUI.
 It's a personal project meant to solve a real user need I’ve experienced: making workouts more interactive, social, and accountable, without the bloat or distractions of other fitness apps.